Streams

 with no arguments

-Using When no arguments are used, create
+When no arguments are used, atom

 function produces a Stream